Did you know that your first 18 months are perhaps the most important period of your life?

 Understanding Stage 1: Trust Vs. Mistrust

-The trust vs. mistrust stage suggests that babies in their first 18 months learn how trustworthy their primary caregiver, and by association the world around them, is through their met or unmet needs.
+The trust vs. mistrust stage suggests that babies in their first 18 months learn how trustworthy their primary caregiver is, and by association the world around them, is through their met or unmet needs.

 Since babies cannot verbally communicate their needs, they use non-verbal communication to get them met.
 They cry or coo to let their caregivers know that they need something, such as affection, comfort, or food.